tangming2008/Project_ShortImmersive_Classification/2021.5.5_Proposal/readme.md

 Questions to be answered
 * Can we reliably predict covid test results based on the symptom?
-* If the prediction is possible, what is the contribution/importance of each features?
+* If the prediction is possible, what is the contribution/importance of each feature?

 Data to be used